-There are a few ways to insure your engagement ring.
+There are a few ways to ensure your engagement ring.
 Ring insurance can be purchased as an extension for your homeowner’s policy.
 Homeowners policies cover the stuff in your home but only up to a certain value.
-First you should receive a valuation from a Jewellers for your ring.
-A jeweller will charge you for a valuation and the Insurance company will charge you a cost per €1000.00 on the ring value as an add on charge to your policy.
+First, you should receive a valuation from a Jewellers for your ring.
+A jeweller will charge you for a valuation and the Insurance company will charge you a cost per €1000.00 on the ring value as an add on a charge to your policy.

-You are also entitled to get the ring cleaned one or twice a year on the Insurance as well.
+You are also entitled to get the ring cleaned once or twice a year on the Insurance as well.

 Most people put the engagement ring under the contents of the house insurance.

 Keep photographs of your engagement ring in case of being lost/stolen.

 Some companies have limits so it is below an acceptable limit they don’t need anything but it is advisable to get a valuation and photographs.
 In the event of a claim, they will ask for proof of purchase/valuation, photographs and a repair or replacement estimate.

 In a valuation, it should state the cut of the diamond and the weights.

 Should you be renting a house, then you should get a contents policy for your belongings and include the engagement ring as a specified item.